Role-Playing Games Like ‘Dungeons & Dragons’ Can Actually Heal the Mind and Body

-A 2000 survey estimates that 5.5 million people in the U.S. alone regularly play tabletop role-playing games (RPGs) like Dungeons and Dragons.
+A 2000 survey estimated that 5.5 million people in the United States alone regularly played tabletop role-playing games (RPGs) like Dungeons and Dragons.
+By 2017 that number had jumped astronomically to 15 million in North America.
 The gameplay provides an immersive escapism as players lose themselves for hours at a time, sitting around a table with others, acting out the charismatic personality of an elven bard, or fighting with the sheer power of a dwarven barbarian.
-It can be therapeutic, so much in fact that one researcher, Hawke Robinson, has spearheading the research to discover whether RPGs can also help people gain physical and mental skills on a medical level.
+It can be therapeutic — so much so, in fact, that one researcher, Hawke Robinson, has spearheaded research to discover whether RPGs can also help people gain physical and mental skills on a medical level.

-Excercising these skills can come in handy if you have a disability that makes fine motor activities difficult.
-Many autistic people have poor fine-motor skills, leading to difficulties with everyday tasks like writing your name clearly— anything that improves those skills is a great boon.
+Exercising these skills can come in handy if you have a disability that makes fine motor activities difficult.
+Many autistic people have poor fine-motor skills, leading to difficulties with everyday tasks like writing your name clearly — anything that improves those skills is a great boon.

-There’s also a whole branch of RPGs that involves going out into the real world, donning costumes and picking up prop-weapons known LARP, or Live Action Role Play, a system where people collaborate in an imagined world with the same kinds of rules that one finds in a traditional tabletop RPG.
+There’s also a whole branch of RPGs that involves going out into the real world, donning costumes and picking up prop-weapons known as LARP, or Live Action Role Play, a system in which people collaborate in an imagined world with the same kinds of rules that one finds in a traditional tabletop RPG.

 When a person LARPs instead of playing a sit-down, pen-and-paper game, they have the added benefit of practicing large body movement (or gross motor) skills.
 For people with physical disabilities, this is huge.